brianjhanson/craft-super-text/README.md

         composer require brianjhanson/super-text

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Text Tag.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Super Text.

-## Text Tag Overview

--Insert text here-

-## Configuring Text Tag
+## Configuring Super Text

--Insert text here-
+TODO

-## Using Text Tag
+## Using Super Text

--Insert text here-

-## Text Tag Roadmap

-Some things to do, and ideas for potential features:

-* Release it
+TODO

 Brought to you by [Brian Hanson](https://brianhanson.net)